tuobaar/spiegel_crawler/README.md

 ## Program features:

 1. Crawls url every 15 minutes.
 2. Crawls multiple pages if instructed by user.
-When the program starts, the user is given an option to crawl all 500 pages of the URL https://www.spiegel.de/international/pXXX/ or only page 1 of same URL https://www.spiegel.de/international/pXXX/.
+When the program starts, the user is given an option to either crawl all 500 pages of the URL https://www.spiegel.de/international/pXXX/ or only page 1 of same URL.
 3. Handles requests errors.
-4. Handles internet/network connection errors.
+4. Handles internet/network disconnection errors during requests to webpages.
 The program keeps running waiting for the connection to get fixed, and continues afterwards.
 5. Handles duplicate entries.
 6. Handles missing data.
 7. Program informs the user about changes in HTML tags and CSS classes on the URL/Webpage.
+However this may not happen, as the HTML tags and CSS classes seem permanent and consistent so far.
 8. On program termination, the first 5 latest new-entries are displayed.